LayerManager/layman/doc/rest.md

   - `true`: If `username` sent in body parameter is already reserved by another user or `username` is an empty string, layman will definitely reserve some `username`, preferably similar to the value sent in `username` body parameter or to one of claims.

 Body parameters:
 - *username*: String.
-[Username](models.md#username) that should be reserved for current user.
-Username can be reserved only once and it cannot be changed.
+[Username](models.md#username) that should be reserved for current user (maximum length is 59 characters).
+Username can be reserved only once and cannot be changed.
 See URL parameter `adjust_username` for other details.

 #### Response
 Content-Type: `application/json`